-Microsoft plans to boot security vendors out of the Windows kernel
+Microsoft plans to limit security products’ access to Windows kernel mode

-Microsoft has announced the Windows Resiliency Initiative, aimed at avoiding a repeat of the prolonged worldwide IT outage caused by a buggy CrowdStrike update that took down millions of Windows machines and rendered them remotely unfixable.
+Microsoft has announced the Windows Resiliency Initiative, aimed at avoiding a repeat of the prolonged worldwide IT outage caused by a buggy CrowdStrike update that took down millions of Windows machines by throwing them into a blue-screen-of-death (BSOD) loop and, in many cases, requiring a manual intervention to restore them.

 Windows kernel security vendors